Lamport timestamp: Lamport's logical clock in distributed systems

 In a distributed system, it is not possible in practice to synchronize time across entities (typically thought of as processes) within the system; hence, the entities can use the concept of a logical clock based on the events through which they communicate.

-If two entities do not exchange any messages, then they probably do not need to share a common clock; events occurring on those entities are termed as concurrent events.
+If two entities do not exchange any messages, then they probably do not need to share a common clock; events occurring on those entities are termed concurrent events.

 Among the processes on the same local machine we can order the events based on the local clock of the system.

 When two entities communicate by message passing, then the send event is said to happen-before the receive event, and the logical order can be established among the events.

 A distributed system is said to have partial order if we can have a partial order relationship among the events in the system.
 If 'totality', i.e., causal relationship among all events in the system, can be established, then the system is said to have total order.

 A single entity cannot have two events occur simultaneously.
 If the system has total order we can determine the order among all events in the system.
 If the system has partial order between processes, which is the type of order Lamport's logical clock provides, then we can only tell the ordering between entities that interact.
 Lamport addressed ordering two events with the same timestamp (or counter): "To break ties, we use any arbitrary total ordering $<$ of the processes."
 Thus two timestamps or counters may be the same within a distributed system, but in applying the logical clocks algorithm events that occur will always maintain at least a strict partial ordering.

 Lamport clocks lead to a situation where all events in a distributed system are totally ordered.
 That is, if $a \rightarrow b$, then we can say $a$ actually happened before $b$.

 Note that with Lamport’s clocks, nothing can be said about the actual time of $a$ and $b$.
 If the logical clock says $C(a) < C(b)$, that does not mean in reality that $a$ actually happened before $b$ in terms of real time.

 Lamport clocks show non-causality, but do not capture all causality.
 Knowing $a \rightarrow c$ and $b \rightarrow c$ shows $c$ did not cause $a$ or $b$ but we cannot say which initiated $c$.

 This kind of information can be important when trying to replay events in a distributed system (such as when trying to recover after a crash).
 If one node goes down, and we know the causal relationships between messages, then we can replay those messages and respect the causal relationship to get that node back up to the state it needs to be in.